-Azemmour, situated on both the banks of the Oum Errabi River and the Atlantic Ocean, is a fantastic weekend or day trip from Casablanca.
-The small town boasts a quintessential Portuguese medina, warm locals, and an artistic influence that gives the charming town a unique flavor.
+Azemmour, situated on both the banks of the Oum Errabi River and the Atlantic Ocean, makes a fantastic weekend or day-trip destination from Casablanca.
+The charming small town boasts a quintessential Portuguese medina, warm locals, and an artistic influence that gives it a unique flavor.
 The Portuguese built Azemmour in 1513, and it proudly claims Estavanico, or "Stephan the Black," as a former resident.
 Estavanico, born in 1500 into slavery, was the first North Africa–born person to arrive in what now is the United States.
-Traveling with Álvar Núñez Cabeza de Vaca, he was one of just four survivors of the Spanish Narvéaz expedition.
+Traveling with Álvar Núñez Cabeza de Vaca, he was one of just four survivors of the ill-fated Spanish Narvéaz expedition.

 Casablanca is Morocco's most modern city, and diverse groups of people call it home: hardworking Berbers who came north from the Souss Valley to make...

 - 7 Hotels

 - 22 Things To Do